Asad-Khan-Achakzai/pharmaqio/README.md

 # Pharmaqio

-This is a React application for Xgrid's Marcom & Design Page.
+This is a React application for pharmaqio.

 # Local Environment
 ###  Install Dependencies